fletchbomb/chipcraft/chipcraft-ui-framework-v2.64.md

 Shop instantiates the shared comparison pattern for purchases and offer evaluation.

 ### 11.3 Dry Dock
-Dry Dock instantiates the shared comparison pattern for repair, Pylon offer, frame upgrade, and Core upgrade actions defined by the prototype routing companion.
+Dry Dock instantiates the shared comparison pattern for repair, Pylon offer, frame upgrade, and Core upgrade actions available in the active mode.

 ### 11.4 Route
 Route is a simple selection surface that owns: